tobyreid/tobyreid.github.io/_posts/2026-01-01-building-with-agentic-ai-a-defence-of-britain-story.md

 title: Building with agentic AI, a Defence of Britain story
 date: 2026-01-01 00:00:00 +0000
 summary: "Building Defence of Britain: a map-first web app (from file-new-project to a functioning app)"
-minutes: 10
+minutes: 15
 ---

-TL;DR - Try the app here: [https://defence.tobyreid.co.uk](https://defence.tobyreid.co.uk)
+>TL;DR - Try the app here: [https://defence.tobyreid.co.uk](https://defence.tobyreid.co.uk).
+If the app is slow on first load, it's because hosting is FREE!

 Back in Dec/Jan 2020 I built the first version of **Defence of Britain**: a hobby app that read the publicly available [Pillbox Study Group KMZ](http://www.pillbox-study-group.org.uk/links/downloads/) and put it on a map.
 It worked, but I was never truly happy with it - and at the time I didn't know of any other hobby projects doing the same thing.